UofSCLibraries-DRS/OntheBooksUSC/MachineLearning_OTB_USC/README.md

 # Phase 4: Classification of sentences from Acts
-To identify and predict Jim Crow language was a Machine Learning (ML) – multiclass/multilevel classification problem because we had to clasify the data into 3 labels, 0, 1, and 2.
+To identify and predict Jim Crow language was a Machine Learning (ML) – multiclass/multilevel classification problem because we had to classify the data into 3 labels, 0, 1, and 2.

 **Objective** To classify the “Jim Crow” sentences in the South Carolina Acts as 0, 1, 2 where:
 - "0" implied _not jim crow sentence_